Be prepared, this is an unconventional Ruby book. To use author’s words

 I found the Regular Expression chapter pretty boring and misplaced.
 In fact, it was the only chapter in the book where the main focus was teaching Regular Expression basics, instead of focusing on using Regular Expressions in the right way.

 I would have left the RubyGems section outside the book.
 There have been several changes in the Gems community in the last years and the chapter appears to be slightly outdated.
-I would have left this topic outside the book.

 Who should read it?